-Each participant will be randomized (2:1) to one of two study products: a VR containing 25 mg of DPV to be inserted monthly or a Truvada oral tablet containing 200 mg FTC/300 mg TDF taken daily.
+Each participant will be randomized (2:1 in Cohorts 1 and 2 and 4:1 in Cohort 3) to one of two study products: a VR containing 25 mg of DPV to be inserted monthly or a Truvada oral tablet containing 200 mg FTC/300 mg TDF taken daily.
 Participants will use one of the two study products up to 41 6/7 weeks of gestation, i.e., for a maximum of approximately six (6) to thirty (30) weeks depending on their gestational age cohort and time to pregnancy outcome.
-Figure 5 illustrates the increasing duration of study product exposure for later enrolled groups.
+Figure 4 illustrates the increasing duration of study product exposure for later enrolled groups.

-Figure 5: Expected Maximum Duration of Product Use by Study Cohort
+Figure 4: Expected Maximum Duration of Product Use by Study Cohort